-- "If a school fails for three or more years to make AYP, children from low-income families who attend identified Title I schools may be eligible to receive additional academic services or tutoring." - The MDE is continually determining what restructuring will look like under Minnesota law.
-Restructuring plans that apply to schools across the board need legislative approval.
+- "If a schools fails for three or more years to make AYP, children from low-income families who attend identified Title I schools may be eligible to receive additional academic services or tutoring." - The MDE is determining what restructuring will look like under Minnesota law.
+It will need legislative approval http://education.state.mn.us/html/in tro_acad_standards.htm education.state.mn.us